Jesus On Singleness and Sexual Diversity

 Then in Matthew 19:11-12 (NIV), Jesus makes a very interesting comment: “Not everyone can accept this word, but only those to whom it has been given.
 For there are eunuchs who were born that way, and there are eunuchs who have been made eunuchs by others—and there are those who choose to live like eunuchs for the sake of the kingdom of heaven.
 The one who can accept this should accept it.”

-Jesus refers to three types of eunuchs.
-But what does He mean?
-I believe this is the only time Jesus taught on singleness and sexual diversity and His comments are still as relevant as today as they ever were.
+I believe this is the only time Jesus taught on sexual diversity and his comments are still as relevant today as they ever were.

-Those who “choose to live like eunuchs for the sake of the kingdom of heaven,” refers to those who by their own free choice and for the glory of God’s Kingdom, abstain from marrying.
+Those who “choose to live like eunuchs for the sake of the kingdom of heaven,” refers to those who, by their own free choice, and for the glory of God’s Kingdom, abstain from marrying or any intimate relationship.
 They voluntarily remain single and celibate and commit their lives to serving God and His people.
-We need to honour people who make this choice rather than treat them like second-class Christians because they’re not married.
+We need to honour people such people rather than treat them like second-class Christians because they’re unmarried.

 People like that may choose not to marry at all or, if they’re already married, there needs to be honest and open communication between husband and wife about making a choice to keep the marriage together because of the many other positive things that their relationship can bring.

-A dear friend of ours, Ps Lynette Tobin, is a wonderful example of revealing real Christianity at work in her outreach amongst the eunuchs in India.
-In Western countries they are referred to as transgender.
+A dear friend of ours, Ps Lynette Tobin, is a wonderful example of real Christianity in the work she’s been doing amongst the Eunuchs in India for several years.
+In Western countries they are referred to as Transgender.
 I’ll conclude this blog with a description of this work from Lynette:

-“We met the eunuchs five years ago through an amazing woman who was teaching them about the love of God.
-The leader of the eunuchs in that group was Phoebe, who has since died of cancer.
+“We met the Eunuchs 5 years ago through an amazing woman who was teaching them about the love of God.
+The leader of the Eunuchs in that group was Phoebe, who has since died of cancer.
 She was such an inspiration.